salazarr-js/optica-merida/README.md

 - [ ] animations
   - [ ] animate searchbar
   - [x] animate scroll to top
+- [ ] alert info
+  this is just a learning/testing propuse e-commerce app,
+  - we won't ask or save any personal data
+  - the auth sesion will be remove from our servers automatically after some time
+  - all the products info and image were scraped from https://www.masvision.com.ar/ Copyright © 2023 Mas Vision Argentina
+  - product prices and stock are simulated
+  - you will receive a confirmation mail after finish a simulated "buy", you wont receive any other mail after that ( no spam )
+  - any payment method will be asked, the buy proces is just a simulation
+  - any sesion data will be saved on server, we use only localstore to simulate the database
+- [ ] indrement/decrement stock after succesful sale

 - [ ] update README